Crystal Castles (2010 album): Commercial performance

+In February 2012, Crystal Castles released a fashion video using some of the songs in their album's track list and featuring singer Alice Glass in collaboration with Vs. magazine.

 As of July 2012, Crystal Castles' first and second studio albums had sold a combined 174,000 copies in the United States, according to Nielsen SoundScan.

 Accolades

 The album was a longlisted nominee for the 2010 Polaris Music Prize.